 So, I need to find a way, and I’m always asking for your suggestions here, about how to share cooking techniques with everyone which aren’t so much a recipe as just a way of making food every day.
 This dinner is the perfect example.
 I did not start with a recipe — and I don’t think most of us usually do without something more specific or exotic in mind.

 To start, I washed and split the chicken with a chef’s knife onto my sheet pan (see the picture below).
 I also trimmed the wingtips (since they tend to burn) and saved them for stock later.

 I’m splitting the chicken in half for a couple of reasons.
 First, it cooks faster, and second, I don’t need to turn or flip it in the middle of the cooking.
 Time and effort saved.

 As you can tell, I use the heck out of my sheet pans!
 I have a couple like the one in the picture that were part of an Anolon baking set a long time ago.
 More often though, my favorites are these half sheets from Nordic Ware that you can order on-line.
-(I’ve seen them at Costco too in the past but not lately.)
+(I’ve seen them before at Costco too.)

 Next, I washed and quartered the potatoes into a bowl and tossed them with half of the olive oil, lemon juice, oregano, marjoram, salt, and pepper.

 Then I arranged them on the sheet pan around the chicken.

 The rest of the olive oil, lemon juice, and spices went over top of the chicken itself.
 Plus a wealth of chopped garlic.
 (I think that will be my new official unit of measurement for garlic: a wealth.)

 Into a 400°F oven for 35-40 minutes.
 Test the thickest part of the thighs without touching the bone with a quick-read meat thermometer for 165°F doneness.